RogelioDaniel/Spartan/README.md

 # Spartan
 Game with Unity
-I want to develop a game about the Spartan Wars, insipired by 300 movie and game.
+I've been developing a game about the Spartan Wars, insipired by 300 movie and game.

 *Player animated, system life and generated HelperCharacters when collider with Item *Ënemy follow Player